 - Tax compliance antecedents, such as personal or business tax offence penalties imposed by a tax authority

 - Other antecedents, such as a disciplinary measure or employment conflict

-There is a notification requirement for antecedents.
+There is an ongoing notification requirement for antecedents.
 What does this mean?

 If you wish to report an antecedent or have any questions, please contact the Expert Centre on Fit & Proper Assessments at firstname.lastname@example.org.